-Some folks shut down as soon as that topic comes up, but if you will just take a few minutes to hear my side of this topic you may find yourself relating to me and maybe even learning something that can make a difference to you.
+Please take a few minutes to hear my side of the story – you may find yourself relating to me and maybe even learning something that can make a difference in your life.
 It is a short read, so you really don’t have much to lose.

-Why did the woman on the plane say she didn’t like Christians?
-Not because of what a Christian believes, but because of how many Christians act.
+What did he mean?
+It is not what a Christian believes, but because of how many Christians act.
 I am embarrassed by how some of my fellow Christians act…heck, I am embarrassed by how I ACT sometimes!
 And this makes me sad, because if you never learn the truth about God because of how his people act, then shame on us!

 To set the stage: let me take you back to more than 30 years ago.
 I was living a good life, being a “good person” (at least in my mind I was good).
 Pretty happy but there was something nagging the back of my mind about my life.
 I really could not put my finger on it.
 Even though I had a lot of stuff, and having a lot of fun, I was pretty self-centered but I would still wonder…is this it? …is there anything more to life?

 You may find yourself in a similar spot, so I really hope that what I found will resonate with you.
 If not…well it’s a short read.